 - Our favourite past-time includes going for nice, long walks.

-- Your (plural) ways about doing things haven’t been the most productive.
+- Your (plural) ways of doing things haven’t been the most productive.

 - We love the Beatles.
 Their music is outstanding, really is.

 Words highlighted in red indicate nouns.
-The nouns are being qualified or modified by the possessive adjectives.
+The nouns are qualified or modified by the possessive adjectives.

 Possessive pronouns: mine, yours, his/hers, ours, yours, theirs

 - This is my car and it’s mine, nobody else’s.